 For SFSC students and employees, the college photo ID card serves as a library card.

-Highlands Campus students can get an ID card in the Building B Welcome Center.
+Students can get an ID card in the Building B Welcome Center on the Highlands Campus.

 DeSoto Campus, Hardee Campus, or the Lake Placid Center students can get an ID card at the front desk of their respective campus/center.

 All SFSC students may present a photo ID, such as a valid driver's license or passport, instead of a college photo ID card to check out materials.

 A community member, age 16 or older, may borrow materials from SFSC libraries or use a computer at the Highlands Campus.
 No one under the age of 16 will be allowed to check out materials or use computers; they must also be accompanied by an adult.